 Recent cases include:

-Possession with intent to endanger life (a Defendant found in possession of 16 firearms including automatic weapons).
+- Possession with intent to endanger life (Defendant in possession of 16 firearms including automatic weapons).

 Rape and other Serious Sexual Offences